nabuzo/SeniorProject/README.md

 # *The importance of Symmetric Cyrptography.*
 * In this project, I am going to demonstrate the following symmetric encryption techniques: Caesar Cipher and the Avalanche Effect of AES.
-* The following techniques will illustrate the use of symmetric cryptography and understand its own flaws.
+* The following techniques will illustrate the use of symmetric cryptography.

 ## *Usage*
 ## *Information*